swagger-api/swagger-ui/docs/customization/plugin-api.md

 ##### `afterLoad`

-The `afterLoad` plugin method allows you to get a reference to the system after your plugin has been registered with the system.
+The `afterLoad` plugin method allows you to get a reference to the system after your plugin has been registered.

-This interface is used in the core code to attach methods that are driven by bound selectors or actions directly to the system.
+This interface is used in the core code to attach methods that are driven by bound selectors or actions directly to the plugin context.

+The plugin context, which is bound to `this`, is undocumented, but below is an example of how to attach a bound action as a top-level method:

 ```javascript
 const MyMethodProvidingPlugin = function() {